SamFredrickson/Time-Tracker/README.md

 docker run -it samfredrickson/timetracker sh
 ```

-After successfull pulling of image you jumps into container env where you can execute any commands.
+After successfull pulling of image you jump into container env where you can execute any commands.

 Read *Usage* section below to find out availiable commands.